Every eukaryotic cell contains a nucleus. This article will discuss the structure and contents of the nucleus.

 The nucleus has three main functions:

 - Gene expression – the nucleus houses the cell’s genomic DNA wrapped around histone proteins to form a structure called chromatin.
 This allows it to fit in the nucleus and protects it from damage.
-The DNA is used to control gene expression through a process called transcription, where a DNA template is used to produce mRNA.
-This requires proteins such as helicase which are also present in the nucleus.
+The DNA is used to control gene expression through a process called transcription, where a DNA template is used to produce pre-mRNA.
+This requires enzymes such as helicase which are also present in the nucleus.

 - Processing of pre-mRNA – newly synthesised nascent mRNA undergoes post-transcriptional modification to form mature mRNA before leaving the nucleus.
 These modifications include splicing, polyadenylation and capping